indirectlylit/whattowatch/README.md

 ## Implementation Notes

-* Data pre-processing is performed using a Jupyter notebook in the `data-utils` directory.
+* Data extraction and pre-processing is performed using a [Jupyter](http://jupyter.org/) Python notebook in the `data-utils` directory.
 * Poster thumbnails are delivered in sprite sheets for efficiency.
 * High-level data is included with the initial request by the server so all filtering can happen client-side.
 Additional movie meta-data is retrieved on-demand.
 * Front-end is implemented in [riot.js](http://riotjs.com/).